GiovineItalia/Gadfly.jl/doc/geom_path.md

 order: 1015
 ...

 Draw lines between points in the order they appear in the data.
+This is `Geom.line(preserve_order=true)`.

 # Aesthetics